gbmhunter/blog/content/posts/2004/05-02-sodium-hypochlorate-and-sugar-bangs-added/_index.md

 - sodium hypochlorate
 ---

-<p>Information on making Sodium Hypo-chlorate + Sugar bangs is now available in the "Composition Database".</p>
+Information on making Sodium Hypo-chlorate + Sugar bangs is now available in the "Composition Database".